What is Cash Flow from Operations?

 • The cash flow statement measures changes in cash and cash equivalents for the period

-• Operating cash flows are those produced and used by the operations of the business
+• Operating cash flows are those produced and used by the core business operations

 • There are two methodologies to present these cash flows: direct method and indirect method